 “i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 I can feel a blood vessel dilating in my head and an urge to throw my keyboard out the window every time I hear someone say this.
-If this is your idea of a joke, just leave Earth now before things get more embarrassing for both of us.
+If this is your idea of a joke, just leave this planet now before things get more embarrassing for both of us.

 While it is not politically incorrect for Americans to brag about deficiencies in their math skills, I won’t have that around here.